 “When someone is hard on you it may have very little to do with you.” ― Bryant McGill

-Torrents of disparagement spoil little comforts that came in the soft hands of women.
+Torrents of disparagement spoil little comforts that came in the soft hands of a woman.
 In hidden gifts her bounty is made known to searching eyes.
-Holding nothing but feeling everything, imagination lights passion’s blaze in deep recesses of cold homes.
+Holding nothing but feeling everything, imagination lights passion’s blaze in the deep recesses of cold homes.
 With no names and no kisses, a sole burning heat sears lust’s consummation of the unholy matrimony.
-Were there rings one could understand, were there concern one could live peaceably, but in the mix of questions and longings, agonies and danger, love exists only in the breath of heavy sighs.
+Were there rings one could understand, were there concern, one could live peaceably, but in the mix of questions and longings, agonies and danger, love exists only in the breath of heavy sighs.
 Hardened hearts learn to feel through calloused emotion, tenderness never an option unless it leads to satisfaction of an aching in the loins or the soothing of a searching heart.

 “If you feel lost, disappointed, hesitant, or weak, return to yourself, to who you are, here and now and when you get there, you will discover yourself, like a lotus flower in full bloom, even in a muddy pond, beautiful and strong.” ― Masaru Emoto, Secret Life of Water